Open access funding and payment

 Under Creative Commons, authors retain copyright in their articles.

 To find out more about Creative Commons licensing, please click here.

-Our services and policies ensure that authors can fully comply with the public access requirements of major funding bodies worldwide.
+Nature Portfolio’s services and policies ensure that authors can fully comply with the public access requirements of major funding bodies worldwide.
 For information and advice about compliance, please consult our open access policy information, or contact us.